Skip to main content

 Cloud Network Engineer

-A good friend of mine is doing his AZ-700 next week and asked me a few questions about Azure Traffic Manager, Azure Front Door and the WAF capabilities in Azure.
-Some of the questions were a bit confusing in the practice exams he has been taking.
-As he's not only a good friend but also the kind chap who proof reads a lot of these blog posts I thought I'd do something to try to explain what the options are any when you'd use them.
-On a side note if you fancy talking to a top tier network guy and all round nice fella I thoroughly recommend you look up Zain Khan.
+A good friend of mine is taking his AZ-700 next week and asked me a few questions about Azure Traffic Manager, Azure Front Door and the WAF capabilities in Azure.
+Some of the questions in his practice exams were a bit confusing.
+As he's not only a good friend but also the kind chap who proof reads a lot of these blog posts, I thought I'd try to explain what the options are and when you'd use them.
+On a side note, if you fancy talking to a top tier network guy and all-round nice fella, I thoroughly recommend you look up Zain Khan.

 Web applications 101

-Let's start with our web app - time for a good old Hello World - create a VNet in UKSouth and add three linux VMs, one in each AZ, and give them each a public IP.
-When you SSH into them you can run something like the script below and then when you put the public IP into your browser you get a page response.
+Let's start with our web app - time for a good old Hello World.
+We'll create a VNet in UKSouth and add three Linux VMs, one in each Availability Zone, and give them each a public IP.
+When you SSH into them, you can run something like the script below.
+When you put the public IP into your browser, you'll get a page response.

 #!/bin/bash